FIXTradingCommunity/fix-simple-binary-encoding/v1-0-RC4/doc/03MessageStructure.md

 Each group is associated with a required counter field of semantic data type NumInGroup to tell how many entries are contained by a message.
 The value of the counter is a non-negative integer.
-See section 3.4.8 below for encoding of that counter.
+See "Encoding of repeating group dimensions" section below for encoding of that counter.

 ### Empty group